latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 ```

 Which doesnt work because we need the DataEntryType to be our PID.
 So i continued my search attempting to find a spray that fully controls the data.

-Eventually i found [this article](https://medium.com/reverence-cyber/cve-2023-36802-mssksrv-sys-local-privilege-escalation-reverence-cyber-d54316eaf118) where robel campbell uses a similar technique

-leveraging named pipes but by setting them to be unbuffered named pipes you fully control the data and the size of the allocation.
+Eventually i found [this article](https://medium.com/reverence-cyber/cve-2023-36802-mssksrv-sys-local-privilege-escalation-reverence-cyber-d54316eaf118) where robel campbell uses a similar technique leveraging named pipes but by setting them to be unbuffered named pipes you fully control the data and the size of the allocation.
 He also included code showing exactly how to perform the spray.
-Please Check that article for the full writeup on the technique.
+Please check that article for the full writeup on the technique.

 # Exploit